cryptodashie/ipfs/README.md

 This maybe expected behaviour for some users https://github.com/ipfs/faq/issues/155

 # ipfs links
+These links have been discovered by crawling the swarm of a connected IPFS client and using the name resolver:

 * http://127.0.0.1:8080/ipfs/QmaPckENKVJBmh8YWgxMviF7RXyaAQsucbHYeY65m9UH5s/ Hello IPFS and Mark
 * http://127.0.0.1:8080/ipfs/QmRR16PF8M2ghXH8tUsVXHGZQtbX3jSG3JXwi8K7AwgytD/  hacpai (chinese social network)
 * http://127.0.0.1:8080/ipfs/QmRS4Cux36PK8eFyB5qm9DSiHWBcCrutuzkznNrMrTYYZ2/ blog